September 8, 2023

 • Preheat the oven to 350 F. Line two greased cookie sheets with parchment paper.

 • Scoop the cookie dough into 2 tablespoons per cookie.
-Shape the dough into a mini bowl and use two spoons to scrape enough fluff into the center so that it comes almost to the rim of the ‘bowl’.
+Press into the center of the cookie dough to make a well and shape the dough into a mini bowl.
+Use two spoons to scrape enough fluff into the center so that it comes almost to the rim of the ‘bowl’.
 Squeeze it from the sides to seal it a bit.
-You can add more chocolate chips on top of the fluff.
+You can add more chocolate chips or a square of chocolate on top of the fluff.

-• For 2 TB exposed cookies: bake for 10-12 minutes, until golden on the edges.
+• For 2 TB exposed cookies: bake for about 12 minutes, until golden on the edges.

 Notes